Black Americans Worry Postal Changes Could Disrupt History Of Secure Jobs

 Rubio says the pay wasn't always good, but the job came with some prestige and it offered security, benefits, and civil service protections that improved over the decades.

-Today, African Americans make up 27 percent of the Postal Service, about twice their share of the overall workforce.
+Today, African Americans make up 27% of the Postal Service, about twice their share of the overall workforce.

 Among those who say they benefited from postal careers is actor Danny Glover.
 In a 2015 video Glover says his parents, a sister and a brother all worked for the Postal Service, and he worked there as a teenager during Christmas breaks.